 Whether you’re raising funds to assist with the purchase of equipment, to acquire another company, restructure existing debt, or assist with business growth, it’s important to understand the pros and cons of all your finance options.
 At ATN Partnership, we are experienced in helping owners, managers and investors to explore options to raise money to support business growth, release value from existing assets and refinance existing loans/mortgages.
 This experience and our strong relationship with potential funders, has become increasingly important in our current challenging economic climate.

-- Carry out further research into your company’s operations and financials, so that you have all the relevant documents in place to be able to secure finance quickly;
+- carry out research and assimilate all the necessary documentation so that you are able to secure finance quickly;

-- Negotiate indicative offers and terms and conditions with potential funders on your behalf so that you can reduce cost of financing and secure better deals overall; and
+- negotiate indicative offers and terms & conditions with potential funders on your behalf so that you can reduce the cost of financing and secure better deals overall; and

 In terms of raising finance, there are several options and some of these are detailed below.